-- 1. The Washington Office, Director of Fire and Aviation Management, will conduct a National review on a statistically significant sample of large fires including incidents that exceed \$50 million in suppression costs and/or 100,000 thousand acres of Forest Service-managed land.
-In accordance with the Consolidated Appropriations Act, 2018, (H.R.
-1626), the reviews will include analysis of the following factors: - a.
-Cost drivers - b.
-The effectiveness of risk management techniques and whether fire operations strategy tracked the risk assessment - c.
-Any resulting ecological or other benefits to the landscape - d.
-The impact of investments in wildfire suppression operations preparedness - e.
-Effectiveness of wildfire suppression operations, including an analysis of resources lost versus dollars invested - f.
-Effectiveness of any fuel treatments on fire behavior and suppression expenditures - g.
-Levels of exposure experienced by firefighters - h.
-Suggested corrective actions - i.
-Any other factors the Secretary of Agriculture determines to be appropriate. - 2.
-At the discretion of the Washington Office, Director of Fire and Aviation Management, a national review can be conducted on incidents that meets one or more of the following criteria: - a.
+1. The Washington Office, Director of Fire and Aviation Management, will conduct a National review on any incidents that meet the following criteria:

+Exceeds \$50 million in suppression costs and/or 100,000 thousand acres of Forest Service-managed land.

+- 2. At the discretion of the Washington Office, Director of Fire and Aviation Management, a national review can be conducted on incidents that meets one or more of the following criteria: - a.
 A Type 1 or Type 2 incident command team is assigned to the incident. - b.
 There are significant political, social, natural resource, or policy concerns. - c.
-The affected Regional Forester requests a review team. - 3.
-The purpose of the review process is to: - a.
+The affected Regional Forester requests a review team.

+3. The purpose of the review process is to:

+- a.
 Improve overall program performance and operational effectiveness through organizational learning while maintaining Agency oversight and accountability responsibilities. - b.
-Establish if Chief's Intent was clearly communicated and effectively implemented in the field. - 4.
-Reviews will be conducted by a team of subject matter experts selected by the Washington Office, Fire and Aviation Management staff.
-The team could include subject matter experts in wildfire management/operations, local/Regional issues, natural resource issues, budget, and risk management. - 5.
-Results of the review process will be published annually describing lessons learned, systematic trends, significant factors that are influencing outcomes of response operations, and operational and systematic improvement recommendations.
+Establish if Chief's Intent was clearly communicated and effectively implemented in the field.

+4. Reviews will be conducted by a team of subject matter experts selected by the Washington Office, Fire and Aviation Management staff.
+The team could include subject matter experts in wildfire management/operations, local/Regional issues, natural resource issues, budget, and risk management.

+5. Results of the review process will be published annually describing lessons learned, systematic trends, significant factors that are influencing outcomes of response operations, and operational and systematic improvement recommendations.
 Findings will be sent to Regional Foresters, Deputy Chief, State and Private Forestry, Director of Fire and Aviation Management and appropriate wildland fire responders.

-2. Redbook Chapter 18
+Redbook Chapter 18